-There have been no significant changes in the Company's internal control over financial reporting during the year ended November 30, 2016 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There have been no significant changes in the Company's internal control over financial reporting during the three months ended February 28, 2017 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

-Management of the Company has separately filed on SEDAR (at www.sedar.com) the Form 52-109FV1 Venture Issuer Basic Certificate at the same time as having filed the Company's consolidated financial statements and MD&A for the year ended November 30, 2016.
+Management of the Company has separately filed on SEDAR (at www.sedar.com) the Form 52-109FV2 Venture Issuer Basic Certificate at the same time as having filed the Company's condensed interim consolidated financial statements and MD&A for the three months ended February 28, 2017.